ccao-data/data-architecture/dbt/models/proximity/docs.md

 {% docs table_dist_pin_to_major_road %}
 Distance from each PIN to the nearest major road.

-Major roads sourced from OpenStreetMap, see column descriptions for details.

 **Primary Key**: `pin10`, `year`
 {% enddocs %}